catalyst/moodle-mod_hvp/MOBILE.md

 ### Debugging
 You can get the mobile app using the bundled method to forward javascript logs back to the sites error log using the setting `mod_hvp/mobiledebugging`.
 Note this value is included in the bundles javascript so the user must reload their course cache for the new value to take effect.

+### CRON handler
+Any changes to the mobile (not web) CRON handler require the user to log out and back in again.